Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Introduction

-Furthermore, we generalize our results to a RAC with unknown user activity pattern, which generalizes MAC by having an unknown number of active users.
+Furthermore, we generalize our results to a RAC with an unknown user activity pattern, which generalizes MAC by having an unknown number of active users.
 We use spherical-type codebooks for encoding and decoding, use the rateless transmission scheme~\cite{yavas2021gaussianmac} to estimate the number of active users, and use the JNN/SIC decoder to decode the messages sent by active users.
 Using the above coding scheme, we derive second-order achievability bounds for both JNN and SIC decoding.
-Our results imply that even in the first-order achievable rate region, JNN decoding has a strictly better performance.
-This is because all active users transmit at the same rate and thus the performance of SIC decoding is dominated by the worst user that has a very low signal to interference and noise ratio.
-Finally, our result for RAC with JNN decoding generalizes the corresponding results for Gaussian RAC in~\cite[Theorem 4]{yavas2021gaussianmac} to non-Gaussian noise.
+Our results imply that even in the first-order achievable rate region, JNN decoding has strictly better performance.
+This is because all active users transmit at the same rate, and thus the performance of SIC decoding is dominated by the worst user that has a very low signal-to-interference and noise ratio.
+Finally, our result for RAC with JNN decoding generalizes the corresponding results for the Gaussian RAC in~\cite[Theorem 4]{yavas2021gaussianmac} to non-Gaussian noise up to second-order asymptotics.